dsrkafuu/hugo-theme-fuji/README.md

 ## License

-The theme is released under the ```GNU General Public License v3.0-only```, for more information read the [License](https://github.com/amzrk2/hugo-theme-fuji/blob/master/LICENSE).
+The theme is released under the ```GNU General Public License v3.0```, for more information read the [License](https://github.com/amzrk2/hugo-theme-fuji/blob/master/LICENSE).

 ## Annotations

+Thanks to [ress](https://github.com/ress997/) for some great help.

 Thanks to [printempw](https://github.com/printempw/) for the idea of theme.